dotnet/docs-maui/docs/platform-integration/native-embedding.md

 :::zone-end

 In this example, the <xref:Microsoft.Maui.Hosting.MauiApp> object is created as a shared, static instance.
 When this object is created, `MauiProgram.CreateMauiApp` is called which in turn calls the `UseMauiEmbedding` extension method on the <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object.
-Therefore, your native app project should include a reference to the .NET MAUI class library project you created that contains your .NET MAUI UI.
+Therefore, your native app project should include a reference to the .NET MAUI class library project you created that contains your `MauiProgram` class and your .NET MAUI UI.
 A <xref:Microsoft.Maui.MauiContext> object is then created with the `CreateEmbeddedWindowContext` method, that's scoped to the window.
 The <xref:Microsoft.Maui.MauiContext> object will be used when converting .NET MAUI controls to native types.

 ::: moniker-end